parisasetayesh/git-practice/syllabus.md

 - Odo M first-person account of bureacratic procedures and security
 - Dax, J. "Etic/Emic perspectives on Klingon mating rituals."
 - O'Brien, M. "Guide to the eradication of pests, including voles."

+# Cinema and Geography

+This is a list of references on geographical texts which refer to *cinema* or **Geographical** aspects of cinematic production, like [this](http://www.google.com).